Diana DeGarmo: American Idol

 DeGarmo took part in the third season of American Idol in 2004, finishing second to winner Fantasia Barrino.

-During her American Idol run she was in the bottom three, three times, but she was the first contestant sent to safety each time and thus she was never in the bottom two.
-She became one of the front runners by week 6.
 She was 16 years old at the time she competed.

+During her run on American Idol she was thrice in the bottom three, but was the first contestant sent to safety each time and thus never in the bottom two.
+She became one of the front-runners by week 6.

-She performed around the country with the rest of the third season top ten contestants during the summer of 2004.
+She performed around the country with the other third-season top-ten contestants during the summer of 2004.

 Performances

-The songs DeGarmo sang on the show follow: